 There are other questions that need to be answered, one of them being: “Where’s Freddie?”
 As one of the most notable and fiery trumpeters of the hard bop crop coming up during the ’60s, Freddie Hubbard plays a critical role in the development of the horn in jazz, and as many of that era’s icons are passing away, his presence on the scene is requested more and more.
 But where is he?

 In the ’90s, Hubbard has been conspicuous by his absence, dogged by a bad reputation for no-shows at gigs and a general retreat from the public scene.
-In fact, Hubbard split his lip in 1992, which then became infected and he was forced to lay down the horn he had played with such might for so long.
+In fact, he split his lip in 1992, which then became infected and forced him to lay down the horn he had played with such might for so long.

 Rumors of a Hubbard comeback aren’t yet confirmed, but his legend is already paving the way for a return.
 Reissues have put his best old recordings back on the shelves.
-His best-known tune, “Red Clay,” was used by the hip hop group A Tribe Called Quest.
+His best-known tune, “Red Clay,” was used by the hip-hop group A Tribe Called Quest.
 “That’s how I bought that Mercedes, from the first statement,” Hubbard says of his royalties.
-“I said ‘these little kids are alright.
+“I said, ‘These little kids are all right.’
 Big Daddy Kane did something else, I think it was ‘Leapfrog.’
 I like what they did, but there was some nasty stuff in there, what they were saying.
 It didn’t have to do with anything, all this ‘sucka, nigger’ stuff.”

 More to the musical point, Blue Note has just released Hubsongs, an album of Hubbard tunes played by young horn men Marcus Printup and Tim Hagans, and produced by the man himself.
 “These cats must have practiced on this stuff, to interpret the music that well,” Hubbard says of the session.
 “They were ready in there.
 I didn’t know they were that much into my music.
 That makes me feel good.”

-“It seems like people want to skip over it and say, ‘ok, we got Wynton and Terrence Blanchard, the younger trumpet players.’
-But you have to go back and say ‘what about Bill Hartman and Kenny Dorham, the guys who laid this music out there.’
+“It seems like people want to skip over it and say, ‘Okay, we got Wynton and Terence Blanchard, the younger trumpet players.’
+But you have to go back and say, ‘What about Bill Hartman and Kenny Dorham, the guys who laid this music out there.’
 It takes time to develop ideas.”